 When the Power Grid Fails: Things You Will Need

 Have you ever thought about the possibility of what will happen when the power grid fails?
-What will you do without electricity to keep your food cold?
-What will you do without electricity to see what you are doing or to cook?
-Below, we are going to talk about the power grid, what it will look like if it fails, and the things you will need to survive!
+What will you do without electricity to keep your food cold or to cook your meals?
+What would you do without electricity to see what you were doing in a dark home?
+Below, we’ll talk about the power grid, what it will look like if it fails, and the things you will need to survive!
 What You Can Do When the Power is Out

 What is the Power Grid?

-In simple terms, the power grid is what provides electricity to your home and to everyone else’s homes and businesses.
-You have seen the tall towers strung with wires that stretch across every knick and cranny of our states.
-But, did you know that those are power-transmission lines and you are literally looking at a part of the power grid?
+The power grid provides electricity to your home and everyone else’s homes and businesses.
+You have seen the tall towers strung with wires that stretch across every kook and cranny of our states, especially along major highways.
+But did you know those are power transmission lines, and you are looking at a part of the power grid?

 How Does it Work?

 The power grid starts where electricity is made.
-It is typically generated and distributed at central power stations that run on fossil fuels like coal or natural gas, or from hydroelectric plants that use water to generate the electricity.
-However, there are now more options to gather electricity, such as rooftop solar panels, wind farms, and other environmentally friendly sources.
+It is typically generated at power plants and distributed at central power stations.
+The plants generally run on fossil fuels like coal or natural gas or from hydroelectric plants that use water to generate electricity.
+However, more options to gather electricity are now available, such as rooftop solar panels, wind farms, and other environmentally friendly sources.

-Regardless of how electricity is made, it must be transmitted and distributed to me and you.
-The network of transmission and distribution facilities is what makes up our power grid.
+Regardless of how electricity is made, it must be transmitted and distributed to you and me.
+Our power grid is made up of a network of transmission and distribution facilities.
 Electricity is transmitted at a very high voltage over the power lines that run throughout our country.

-When the electricity runs through the power lines, it reaches neighborhoods, and transformers convert the high voltage to a lower voltage for distribution into the homes and businesses.
+When electricity runs through the power lines, it reaches neighborhoods, where transformers convert the high voltage to a lower voltage for distribution to homes and businesses.

 When the Power Grid Fails

-Let’s hope you don’t have an emergency situation because it’s likely you won’t be able to use your phone.
-Unless you have an old fashioned phone you plug into the wall, your phone will eventually die.
-Not to mention, so many people will be calling for help that service will be spotty.
-This is where solar comes into play.
-Make sure you have some sort of solar unit that can charge your phone, just get one.
-Here is one that I highly recommend: Goal Zero Lantern Litehouse and Goal Zero Nomad Solar Charger
+Let’s hope you don’t have an emergency because you won’t likely be able to use your phone.
+If you have an old-fashioned phone that you plug into the wall, if the grid goes down your phone won’t work since the switching stations rely on power.
+This is where solar comes into play if the grid is only partially down.
+Ensure you have a solar unit to charge your phone; get one.
+Here is one that I highly recommend: Goal Zero Charger

 Lack of Refrigeration Will Cause Food Shortages

 When we think of power outages, we think about the food in our own home spoiling.
 But, what happens when our local grocery stores can no longer keep their food refrigerated either?
-Many businesses have backup generators for short power outages, but if the grid fails, there will be food shortages.
+Many businesses have backup generators for short power outages, but if the grid fails, there will be food shortages since stores can only run those generators for a few hours.

 It Will Be Hard to Pay for Things